geuxor/Pokemon-Assignment/README.md

 # Getting Started
 ## Environment Variables
 Please add the following lines to your ".env" file located in your Root Folder.
 If it does not exist it needs to be created.
+Alternatively you can rename `env.example` to `.env` in your root folder.

 >REACT_APP_POKEMON_API=https://pokeapi.co/api/v2